garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 we stayed that had laundry (i.e. in the airBnb in the Alps) was right in the middle of the trip.

+TODO: consider mentioning what we left behind and other things of what we brought.
+Feels helpful to call out that we could buy things along the way and that we didn't need to have EVERYTHIGN

 ## On the ground